• Skip to primary navigation

 Creamy Peanut Noodles

 Making sushi is not as hard as it looks!
-Follow my step by step tutorial to make a vegan sushi filled with spicy sweet potatoes and crunchy, cool cucumber.
-Serve it all up with my Sriracha vegan mayo for the ultimate dinner treat or fun party appetizer.
+Follow my step-by-step tutorial for making perfect vegan sweet potato sushi rolls with spicy sweet potatoes and crunchy, cool cucumber.
+Serve them with my Sriracha vegan mayo for the ultimate dinner treat or fun party appetizer.

 Print Recipe Pin Recipe